knu/dired-fdclone.el/README.md

 - not open a new buffer when you navigate to a new directory
 - run a shell command in ansi-term to allow launching interactive commands
+- automatically revert the buffer after running a command with obvious side-effects

 Without spoiling dired's existing features.